 FOR IMMEDIATE RELEASE

-Board of Regents Call for $2.1 Billion Increase in Funding for Schools
+Board of Regents Calls for $2 Billion Increase in Funding for Schools

 Proposals Focus on Equity, Early Learning, English Language Learners, ESSA Implementation and Efficiency

-The New York State Board of Regents today called for a $2.1 billion increase in Foundation aid for the 2019-2020 school year to support English Language Learners, career and technical education programs and universal prekindergarten programs.
+The New York State Board of Regents today called for a $2 billion increase in Foundation Aid for the 2020-21 school year to support a minimum one percent increase for all districts and prekindergarten expansion and inclusion pilot programs.
 In addition, the Board advanced a bold and comprehensive set of funding proposals to best meet the needs of every student in New York by achieving Equity, supporting Early Childhood Learning and English language learners, implementing New York’s Every Student Succeeds Act plan, and enhancing efficiency within the State Education Department and school districts statewide.

-Co-Chair of the State Aid Subcommittee Regent Beverly L. Ouderkirk said, “Providing our children with the opportunity to learn at an early age is one of the best investments we can make as a state.
-Working with my colleagues on the Board of Regents, we have proposed a Foundation Aid formula that will meet the needs of school districts and enhance opportunities for students while recognizing the realities of the State’s fiscal restraints.”
+Co-Chair of the State Aid Subcommittee Regent Beverly L. Ouderkirk said, “To provide true equity in our schools, we need to ensure that we are on a path to fully funding Foundation Aid.
+Working with my colleagues on the Board of Regents, we have proposed a Foundation Aid formula that meets the needs of school districts who must keep pace with inflation and demographic changes while recognizing the realities of the State’s fiscal restraints.”

 State Aid Proposal

-The Regents propose $2.1 billion in additional investments in education, with $1.66 billion in aid formula increases, $410 million in statutory reimbursement-based aid increases, $25 million for the expansion of career and technical education (CTE) programs and $26 million for universal prekindergarten expansion.
+The Regents propose $2 billion in additional investments in education, with $1.9 billion in aid formula increases, $82 million in statutory reimbursement-based aid increases, and $26 million for prekindergarten expansion and inclusion pilot.
 Most importantly, the proposal would put the state on a committed path to fully phasing-in the Foundation Aid formula.

-Foundation Aid: To provide stability and predictability in the Foundation Aid formula, the Regents State Aid Proposal continues to call for the full phase-in of the formula over a three-year period by the 2021-22 school year, with the restoration of a previously-used inflationary factor that will help stabilize fluctuations in aid levels due to changes in fixed costs.
-These changes would provide over $1.6 billion in additional annual Foundation Aid statewide over the next three years, achieved through a combination of targeted increases.
+Foundation Aid: To provide stability and predictability in the Foundation Aid formula, the Regents State Aid Proposal continues to call for the full phase-in of the formula over a three-year period by the 2022-23 school year, with the restoration of a previously-used inflationary factor that will help stabilize fluctuations in aid levels due to changes in fixed costs.
+These changes would provide a total of $4.7 billion in additional annual Foundation Aid statewide over the next three years, achieved through a combination of targeted increases.
 These include a percentage phase-in increase for all districts that have a remaining phase-in and a minimum one percent increase for all districts.

-Statutory Reimbursement-based Aids: Consistent with existing law and the most recent claims submitted by school districts to the Department, the Regents State Aid Proposal also includes $410 million in increases for reimbursement-based aid formulas for the 2019-2020 school year, such as Building Aid ($272 million), Transportation Aid ($77 million), BOCES Aid ($22 million), Public and Private Excess Cost Aid for special education services ($28 million), offset by claims-based decreases in Building Aid, High Cost Public Excess Cost Aid, and other aids (totaling negative $59 million).
+Statutory Reimbursement-based Aids: Consistent with existing law and the most recent claims submitted by school districts to the Department, the Regents State Aid Proposal also includes $82 million in increases for reimbursement-based aid formulas for the 2020-21 school year, such as Transportation Aid ($102 million), BOCES Aid ($11 million), Private Excess Cost Aid for special education services ($28 million), offset by claims-based decreases in Building Aid, High Cost Public Excess Cost Aid, and other aids (totaling negative $59 million).